 Student images (photo or video) may be used by the college for public relations, marketing and/or publications.
-If a student does not wish to have their image used for these purposes, a written request must be filed with the Marketing and Communications office by contacting Tina Bartels at tina.bartels@minnesota.edu.
+If a student does not wish to have their image used for these purposes, a written request must be filed with the Marketing and Communications office by contacting Karen Reilly at karen.reilly@minnesota.edu.